Here’s where you can find out about who runs West Midlands Fire Service, how we are governed and who the most senior members of our service are.

 GOVERNANCE AND LEADERSHIP

-There are seven committees, in addition to the full Fire Authority that aid in either decision making or advisory capacities to aid our governance – the full list of the committees and their terms of reference can be found here: Committees and their terms of reference
+There are 4 decision-making committees and two advisory panels/forums, in addition to the full Fire Authority that aid in either decision making or advisory capacities to aid our governance – the full list of the committees and their terms of reference can be found here: Committees and their terms of reference

 A full list of the councillors, as well as the public meetings and documents relating to fire authority governance, can be found on our Committee Management Information Service system.